jettylabs-archive/jetty_access_control/website/docs/getting-started/index.md

 1. Install Jetty
 1. Connect to your existing data tools
-1. Explore data access permissions across your stack
+1. Automatically generate configuration files based on your new current data access controls
-1. Configure Tags to understand data access across platforms
+1. Edit group membership and data access policy configurations
+1. Plan and (optionally) apply the changes in your environment

 :::note

 In this walkthrough, we will connect to Snowflake, dbt, and Tableau.
-We will continue to add support for additional data tools, so please [let us know](mailto:support@get-jetty.com) if this stack doesn't meet your needs!
+We will continue to add support for additional data tools, so please [let us know](mailto:product@get-jetty.com) if this stack doesn't meet your needs!

 :::